Battery0/refresher_airport_challenge/README.md

   * You will be notified if the plane can't land due to the weather

 ## Running Tests
-To run the test suite, in the project directory run:
+To run the test suite, in the project directory run: `rspec`

-'rspec'